Vivid is a new challenger bank built on top of solarisBank – TechCrunch

 Meet Vivid, a new challenger bank launching in Germany that promises low fees and an integrated cashback program.
-The two co-founders Alexander Emeshev and Artem Yamanov previously worked as executives for Russian bank Tinkoff Bank.
+The two co-founders, Alexander Emeshev and Artem Yamanov, previously worked as executives for Russian bank Tinkoff Bank.

-Vivid doesn’t try to reinvent the wheels and is building its product on top of well-established players.
+Vivid doesn’t try to reinvent the wheel and is building its product on top of well-established players.
 It relies on solarisBank for the banking infrastructure, a German company with a banking license that provides banking services as APIs to other fintech companies.
 As for debit cards, Vivid is working with Visa.

 If you live in Germany and want to sign up to Vivid, you can expect a lot of features that you can find in other challenger banks, such as N26, but with a few additional features.
 Vivid users get a current account and a debit card.
 They can then manage their money from the mobile app.

-The physical Vivid card doesn’t feature any identifiable details — there’s no card number, expiry date and CVV.
+The physical Vivid card doesn’t feature any identifiable details — there’s no card number, expiry date or CVV.
 Just like Apple’s credit card in the U.S., you have to check the mobile app to see those details.
 Every time you make a purchase, you receive a notification.
 You can lock and unlock your card from the app.
 The card works in Google Pay but not yet in Apple Pay.

 In order to make money management easier, Vivid lets you create pockets.
 Those are sub-accounts presented in a grid view, like on Lydia or N26 Spaces.
 You can move money between pockets by swiping your finger from one pocket to another.
 Each pocket has its own IBAN.